 Women who take SSRIs while pregnant may increase the risk of birth defects.
 Possible birth defects linked to taking SSRIs during pregnancy include:

 - Persistent pulmonary hypertension of the newborn (PPHN)

 - Heart defects

 - Cleft palate

 - Spina bifida

 Starting in 2006, regulators at the FDA became concerned about the risk of birth defects posed by SSRIs.
 In a 2006 Public Health Advisory, the FDA warned the public about the possible link between antidepressants and birth defects.
 In 2011, the agency released a safety communication warning of the link between SSRIs and heart and lung defects in newborns.
 Regardless, the FDA said doctors should not deviate from the practice of prescribing antidepressants during pregnancy.

-If you were taking an SSRI while you were pregnant and your baby was born with a birth defect, you should contact our attorneys right away.
+If you were taking an SSRI while you were pregnant and your baby was born with a birth defect, you should contact our product liability attorneys right away.
 You may be eligible for compensation for your child’s injury, and your pain and suffering.